awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-keyring.md

 ## Overview

-A keyring which interacts with AWS Key Management Service (AWS KMS) to create, encrypt, and decrypt data keys using AWS KMS defined Customer Master Keys (CMKs).
+A keyring which interacts with AWS Key Management Service (AWS KMS) to create, encrypt, and decrypt data keys using AWS KMS keys.

 ## Definitions